• Skip to primary navigation

 About Us

-Professor Cizmas’ research activity and teaching interest are in propulsion and power, computational methods for fluid dynamics, combustion, multi-phase flows, aeroelasticity, and reduced-order models.
+Professor Cizmas’ research activity and teaching interest are in propulsion and power, computational methods for fluid dynamics, combustion and multi-phase flows simulation, aeroelasticity, and reduced-order models.

-Our group’s current research activities include developing full-order model and reduced-order model computational fluid dynamics (CFD) methods, exploring the role of the second law of thermodynamics on modeling reacting flows, reduction and control of sonic boom, and modeling of turbomachinery internal flows and prediction of rotordynamic effects.
+Our group’s current research activities include developing full-order model and reduced-order model computational fluid dynamics (CFD) methods, exploring the role of the second law of thermodynamics on modeling reacting flows, reduction and control of sonic boom, modeling of turbomachinery internal flows and prediction of rotordynamic effects, and experimental and numerical investigation of hydrogen combustion in rotating detonating engines and jet engines.

 Texas A&M Engineering Experiment Station Logo